tulane-cmps6610-fall-2025/problem-set-03-adumont2/answers.md

 Algorithm:
 - Flatten all lists into one sequence.
-- Group elements by value (using hashing or sorting).
+- Group elements by value (using hashing).
 - Output one representative per group.

 SPARC Specification: